Minimalist Solutions To Online Shopping Addiction and Overspending

 The average size of the American home has nearly tripled in size over the past 50 years.

-The number of people per TV home holds steady at 2.5, carrying on the trend of more TVs per home than people.
+The number of people per TV home remains steady at 2.5, continuing the trend of more TVs per home than people.

 Online shopping can be pleasurable to many people for a variety of reasons.
 Some people love the thrill of finding deals in the guise of saving money.